dwisianto/github-bak2021-03/w3/y16/nlp16/README.md

 ## Overview

-Natural Language Processing (NLP) enables a computing device to "understand" human languages.
+Natural Language Processing (NLP) is focused on enabling a computing device to "understand" human languages.
 In everyday life, NLP technologies have a phenomenal impact on the way people interact with computers and on the way people access the vast amount of linguistic data in an electronic format.
 From an academic viewpoint, NLP involves fundamental questions of how to represent natural language phenomena using formal computational and statistical models.
 Typical applications include extracting information from unstructured text, machine translation, and question answering.